geog3540/aschaeffer/README.md

+# Schaeffer_GeoVis
-# This is a repository for my Geovisualization Portfolio
+# This is a repository for my Geographic Visualization project
-geog3540/aschaeffer - Alyssa Schaeffer
+Geographic Visualization Portfolio